sundeepbassi/The-Wellbeing-Retreat/README.md

  #### The Meditation Section

-What is Meditation? /Where did it originate
+What is Meditation?

-What are the techniques?
+What are the different types of techniques?

 List the techniques.

 There will be a lesson on how to do one of the techniques.

-#### Images section
+#### Gallery

-I added two images here:
+The gallery was designed to incorporate a number of different images about yoga and mediation.

-(1) First is a group of people doing yoga.
+(1) There are groups of people doing these activities.

-(2) Second is a group of people doing meditation.

-I decided not to do a gallery of images as I did not want it to look too cluttered for the user, I felt it may distract from the simpleness and effectiveness of the design.
-The two images also were in centre position like the landing page image.
-There was a consistency and flow about the structure of the site.
-I used the code from the hero image section that I had followed in the love running video from the Code Institute.
+(2) There are various age ranges on the images.

+(3) Images showing these activities being done indoors and outdoors.

+(4) People and their pets doing these activities.

+I selected these images to show that yoga and meditation  could be both accessible and fun.
-#### No Video
+####  Video

 The two videos had error messages in the validator checks I was not sure whether to add them, the error was removed in the code and another check was done and it passed the test.

-I initially added theses two videos for the users to follow and have an experience with trying to do yoga or meditation.
-Both videos were removed.

 (1) A yoga Video about 3 Simple Yoga Exercises by sharp healthcare on youtube.